When you’re designing your dream home, your choices for flooring are virtually endless!

 This is a great option for those looking for something fast and convenient, that they don’t have to deep clean more than once a week or so.

-Although a better option than any loose particle substrate, reptile carpet is perhaps my least favorite substrate option due to the simple fact that it can be a total pain in the ass to clean.
+Although a better option than any loose particle substrate, reptile carpet like this one here is perhaps my least favorite substrate option due to the simple fact that it can be a total pain in the ass to clean.

 So in conclusion, when it comes to choosing the right substrate for your bearded dragon, you will have several options to consider, typically categorized into either the “loose” or “non-particle” substrate categories.